 Texture & Moisture

-The texture of my hair has gone from silky soft to a brittle mess!
+The texture has gone from silky soft to a brittle mess!
 I now have to make a conscious effort to focus on hydrating it.
 Leave in masks, serums, and conditioner is a must have at this point.
 I always figured that conditioning after shampooing would do the trick, but now I also apply serums and heat protection when I style my hair along with a weekly deep conditioning mask.
 It’s been working a treat and something essential to model hair!

 Colour & Greys

-Yes, it pains me to say it but I have a tonne of grey hair!
+Yes, it pains me to say it but I have a tonne of greys!
 Ok, ok, not a tonne, but much more than I am proud to be sporting at such a relatively young age.
 I had blonde ambition when I was younger, but the older I got the more I embraced the natural shades in my brunette hair.
 Unfortunately, I am now in a bit of a bind as conserving it in its natural state is becoming tedious as the random greys make their appearance shortly after I have coloured it.
-Overprocessing has also led to dryness so even though I love highlighted hair I am steering more towards more natural chocolate brown or deep reds.
+Over-processing has also led to dryness so even though I love highlighted hair I am steering more towards more natural chocolate brown or deep reds.

-The most obvious change to my hair has been its fullness.
+The most obvious change has been its fullness.
 It may not be obvious to many, but it’s obvious to me and it makes me feel quite self-conscious.
 I still have a lot of hair, but the reality is that I lose hair left and right!
 Add to that hormonal health issues and my hairline has been suffering the most.

-So much so that aside from the quick fix of a fringe, I have been considering the FUE hair transplant cost.
+So much so that aside from the quick fix of a fringe, I have been considering the FUE transplant cost.
 It may not be imminently in the cards, but it’s good to know what the options are in case it ever got to an extreme.